goshevs/pchained/README.md

 Examples
 ---

 TODO

-Examples of using -pchained- could be found in examples.do
+Examples of using -pchained- could be found in examples.do.
+Program -simdata- in simdata.ado generates dummy data.